doriandrn/stickyadmin/readme.txt

 * Better caching of files;
 * 100% compatibility with PHP 7.0+
 * Added GruntJS for minifications and compilations;
-* All files run now minified, better page loading speeds
+* All files run now minified, better page loading speeds.

 BugFixes: